pygplates.ReconstructedGeometryTimeSpan

 Returns geometry points at a specific reconstruction time.

-• return_inactive_points – Whether to return inactive geometry points.
-If True then each inactive point stores None instead of a point and hence the size of each list of points is equal to the number of points in the initial geometry (which are all initially active).
+• return_inactive_points (bool) – Whether to return inactive geometry points.
+If True then each inactive point stores None instead of a point and hence the size of the list of points is equal to the number of points in the initial geometry (which are all initially active).
 By default only active points are returned.

 list of PointOnSphere, or None if no points are active at reconstruction_time

-Return type
+Return type:

 list or None